JohnWeese/bouncing-box-refactor/README.md

 }
 ```

+Notice now that the `greet` function simply invokes/calls the other three functions.
+It's main purpose is to tie together the other functions while the other functions can focus on performing their one task.

+In addition, comments have been added to clarify the purpose of each subtask and to organize the `core logic` from the `helper functions`.

 ## TODO 4) Refactor `update`

 _All new functions should be declared in the `Helper Functions` section_

-#### Step 1: Identify the main actions the `update` function performs.
+#### Step 1: Identify the main sub-tasks that the `update` function performs.

-#### Step 2: For each action:
+#### Step 2: For each sub-task:
-  - group together/separate code by distinct actions performed
-  - insert a `//comment` describing the action performed by the sequence of code.
-Sequences that involve `if` statements can begin with `// check for X` or `// did X occur?`
-  - declare a new function in the `"Helper Functions"` section with a name that describes the action.
-It may not need any parameters
+  1. declare a new function in the `"Helper Functions"` section with a name that describes the sub-task.
+Note: it is likely that it may not need any parameters
-  - copy and paste the sequence of code (not the comment) into your new function's `{ Code Block }`
+  2. insert a `/* multi-line comment */` above your new helper function that describes the sub-task performed.
+  3. identify all code for performing the sub-task and copy-paste it into the new helper function
-  - replace old code with a call to your new function
+  4. replace the old code with a call to your new helper function

-#### Step 3: Can any repeated code be made more abstract/modular?
+#### Step 3: Check to see if any repeated code be made more abstract/modular?

 ## TODO 5) Refactor `handleBoxClick`